Webschool-io/webschool-magazine-javascript/README.md

 # webschool-magazine-javascript
-A revista dedicada ao PHP.
+A revista dedicada ao JavaScript a melhor linguagem do mundo.